 Ideally, if you are taking over a leased vehicle it should be in immaculate condition.
-If a vehicle needs repairs, has been in an accident, or interior faults, you are responsible to fix any excessive wear and tear.
+If a vehicle needs repairs, has been in an accident, or interior faults, you are responsible for fixing any excessive wear and tear.
 Always ask for a service record and vehicle history report.
-You are the one responsible for returning to vehicle at the end of the lease.
+You are the one responsible for returning the vehicle at the end of the term.

 Lease Takeover FAQs

 A lease takeover in Canada can cost between $300 and $500.
-The cost and terms will be outlined in the original lease agreement.
+The cost and terms will be outlined in the original agreement.

-For some drivers, a leased vehicle can cause challenges when faced with changes in finances and family situations.
-Setting up a lease takeover can save the owner fees of selling the car back to a dealership or buying out the car.
-For someone looking to lease a vehicle short-term, taking over a lease can be a cost-effective way to get a new vehicle.
+A leased vehicle can cause challenges for some drivers when faced with changes in finances and family situations.
+Setting up a transfer can save the owner fees of selling the car back to a dealership or buying out the car.
+For someone looking to have a vehicle short-term, taking over a lease can be a cost-effective solution.

 A lease takeover is a good option to get a new vehicle at a lower monthly price or for the short term.
-From a sellers perspective, its an effective option to get out of a current lease agreement and fee up finances.
-Weigh your options and make sure a lease takeover is the right decision for you before you move forward with the agreement.
+From a seller's perspective, it's an effective option to get out of a current agreement and free up finances.
+Weigh your options and make sure this option is the right decision for you before you move forward.